BurkusCat/Burkus.Mvvm.Maui/README.md

 ### Navigation URI builder
 Navigation to multiple pages simultaneously and passing parameters to them can start to get complicated quickly.
 The `NavigationUriBuilder` is a simple, typed way to build a complex navigation string.

-Below is an example where we go back a page (and pass a parameter that instructs the navigation to be performed modally), then push a `VictorPage`, and then push a `YankeePage` onto the stack:
+Below is an example where we go back a page (and pass a parameter that instructs the navigation to be performed modally), then push a `VictorPage`, and then push a `YankeePage` modally onto the stack:
 ``` csharp
 var parameters = new NavigationParameters();
 parameters.UseModalNavigation = true;